Changing education provider

 To request a letter of release you need to withdraw from Murdoch and submit the following documents through MyAnswers:

-- an offer letter from the education provider you wish to transfer to
+- an offer letter from the new education provider you wish to transfer to

 Your request will be assessed and a decision will be made within two weeks.
 You must stay enrolled and attend classes in your current course until a decision is made.